 Can an IVA affect my partner?

-In short, the answer is ‘yes’ - your IVA can affect your partner, but whether it does or not and how much it effects them, just depends on your circumstances.
+In short, the answer is ‘yes’ - your IVA can affect your partner, but whether it does or not, and to what extent, depends on your circumstances.
 Let’s have a look at some key questions:

 Will my partner have to contribute to my IVA?